axieinfinity/ronin-documentation/docs/community/join.md

 ---
-description: Welcome to the Ronin community
+description: Ways to get in touch with the Ronin community
 title: Join
 ---